dhrruvtokas/ipl_toss_data_analysis_using_rstudiorepo/README.md

 # Structure

-This specific Github repository consists of a r code file which contains all the code which was used to deploy this application, any changes to this shiny application can be done by modifing that R code.
+This specific Github repository consists of a r code file named "data_visual.R" which contains all the code which was used to deploy this application, any changes to this shiny application can be done by modifing that R code.

 # Overview